 Select An Exchange

 Potential buyers can also use a Peer to Peer (P2P) exchange and a Bitcoin ATM.
-The latter is only available in a few regions around the world, so most buyers can choose between a centralized or P2P exchange.
+The latter is only available in a few regions worldwide, so that most buyers can choose between a centralised or P2P exchange.

 Connect A Payment Option

 Next, you can use your bank card to order BTC.
-Exchanges allow their users to place orders on the crypto that is similar to traditional stock exchanges.
+Exchanges allow users to place orders on the crypto, similar to traditional stock exchanges.
 For example, they could implement limit orders or stop-loss orders.

-Finally, after receiving your coins, you should transfer your assets to your wallet for security purposes.
+Finally, you should transfer your assets to your wallet for security purposes after receiving your coins.
 Try one that lets you store your assets offline (cold storage) instead of a wallet that requires the internet (hot storage).
-If you use hot storage, you are at risk of getting hacked and losing your private keys.
+If you use hot storage, you risk getting hacked and losing your private keys.
 If this happens, a hacker could easily steal the contents of your wallet.

 Where Can You Buy Bitcoin?